AP International English Language: Benefit

-As APIEL is an Advanced Placement course, the examination structure is similar to other AP exams.
+As APIEL was an Advanced Placement course, the examination structure was similar to other AP exams.
 AP exams were established in 1957; they have a long tradition and are widely accepted.
 A study has shown that AP students score higher on standardized test scores than non-AP students.
-The APIEL exam is developed and evaluated by international professors and faculty organizations, rather than only by Americans.
+The APIEL exam was developed and evaluated by international professors and faculty organizations, rather than only by Americans.
 It provides a chance for high school students to take college-level courses without paying college tuition.
 By taking the AP exams, students can earn university credit and advanced placement in college coursework.
 Some schools award credit for ESL courses based on APIEL grades.
 It can also be helpful for college applications.
-The APIEL can be paid in local currency and is less expensive than TOEFL and IELTS.
+The APIEL can be paid in local currency and was less expensive than TOEFL and IELTS.
 Students can also apply for financial support if they have difficulty paying for the exam.